Best replacement hooks for trout spinners

 Are treble hooks better than single hooks?

-This is a very controversial topic, both treble hooks and single hooks have a role in fishing.
 I use and fish with both.
 As a general rule, I fish with the type of hook a lure comes with.
 Changing to single hooks can actually change the action of lightweight jerk baits quite significantly.

 There is a lot of misinformation floating around the internet, that treble hooks cause more mortality in released trout than singles.
 This is not always the case, and on some lure designs single hooks are more deadly.